on Richard Forrest Woods – Part 3

 The early years

-Immediately after college, Dick enlisted in the Navy Band on cornet and secondarily on keyboard instruments.
+Immediately after college, Richard enlisted in the Navy Band on cornet and secondarily on keyboard instruments.
 [It is interesting that his father appears to have played trumpet in the John Philip Sousa band.]
-Presumably he learned the cornet from his father and/or from participation in school and/or college bands.
 His enlistment date is given as October 25, 1949, but his boot camp date appears to be October 1950.
 Surely one of those is incorrect, probably the Boot Camp date.
 By May 1953, he was rated MU2 [musician petty officer second class], and by April 1952, he was promoted to MU3.
 He was stationed:

 Naval Training Center, Great Lakes [Ill.], October 1950–January 1951